-Scanning Colors in Detail Shots (and Other Images with No Skin Tones)
+How to Request Color Preferences in Detail Shots (and Other Film Images with No Skin Tones)

 Image by LMarie Photo

-When Richard scans your film, skin tones are always our main focus.
+When Richard Photo Lab scans your color or black and white film negatives, skin tones are always our main focus.
 If there is a person in your shot, typically they are the subject of the photo, so we want them to look amazing!
 And because scanning machines can only control color balance across the entire image (and not specific color channels or selective masking/editing), that means all the other colors in an image just fall where they may.

 Image by LMarie Photo

-A simple way to communicate a color is to tell us in the “Special Instructions” section of your order when you use Richard’s Online Film Ordering.
-This will help us achieve a generalized color in your scans—but it’s not very specific.
+A simple way to communicate a color is to tell us in the “Special Instructions” section of your film developing order when you use Richard’s Online Film Ordering.
+This will help our film scanners achieve a generalized color in your scans—but it’s not very specific.
 For example, maybe you shot a pair of shoes, and you tell the lab they are pink.
-But, look at all the different shades of pink there are…
+But, look at the dynamic range of pinks there are…

-Another option is to send a physical sample of the color to the lab along with your film.
+Another option is to send a physical sample of the color to the lab along with your film processing order.
 Just staple a small swatch of the fabric/backdrop/etc. to your packing slip.
 Then, be sure that the “Special Instructions” of your order indicate 1) that you sent a sample to match, and 2) what item in the shot we are matching color for.

-Tip: Richard recommends using the Noritsu scanner for shots without skin tones, because it allows us to have greater control over color consistency from frame to frame (which is especially important for matching backdrop colors)!
+Tip: Richard recommends using the Noritsu scanner for shots without skin tones.
+The Noritsu scanner allows us to have greater control over high quality color consistency from frame to frame (which is especially important for matching backdrop colors)!

 Image by Albany Katz